arjun-menon/alteza/README.md

 The `page` object represents a PyPage file.
 It is an instance of `PyPageNode` (which inherits from `PageNode`, which in turn inherits from `FileNode`, which inherits from `FsNode`).
 Refer to the UML diagram at the end of this documentation for the methods provided by these classes (the method names should hint their functionality).
 Or take a look at the code in [`fs.py`](https://github.com/arjun-menon/alteza/blob/master/alteza/fs.py) to know what these classes provide.

+The `page.crumbs()` function in particular can return an HTML string representing navigation breadcrumbs.

 Availability:
 <table>
 <tr>